 We asked for the keys to Scotstarvit Tower from the reception desk, and walked to the historic tower house.
-Its about a half mile walk, and took us 15 minutes each way, plus about 10-15 minutes to explore the tower itself.
+It is about a half mile walk and took us 15 minutes each way, plus about 10-15 minutes to explore the tower itself.

 Address: Cupar, Fife, Scotland, KY15 5PB

 Location: 2.5 miles south of Cupar

 Website: Hill of Tarvit Mansion

 National Trust for Scotland

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.